captain-calc/HexaEdit-CE/ReadMe.md

 #### Change Log

-v2.0.0 - Complete rewrite; Added Headless Start and expanded file search range to cover
+v2.0.0 - Complete rewrite; Added Headless Start.
-         different file types.
 "Undo" action now works for more than one change.
          Reworked GUI.

 v1.2.1 - Added [Enter] key support for selection and submitting actions; Upgraded the sprite
          viewer to handle any sprite size